 FIGURINES– Cheap figurines from the dollar store can make or break your trip!
 Either you buy a couple from the dollar store and your child likes it so much, they get upset when they lose them.
 OR they will play with them while in line, and if they lose them then oh well!
 It’s up to you on this one!

-POOL TOYS– Pool toys are available at the dollar store, Walmart or even Amazon!
-I would have these just delivered to my room through Amazon prime, keep it cheap and then leave them at the resort so you don’t have to haul them in your carry on.
+POOL TOYS– Pool toys are available at the dollar store, Walmart, or even Amazon!
+I would have these just delivered to my room through Amazon prime, keep it cheap, and then leave them at the resort so you don’t have to haul them home in your carry-on.

-PHONE CHARGER– Don’t forget your phone charger, I don’t know anywhere that actually sells phone chargers at the Disney Resorts or in the park.
-You may be able to find one at Disney Springs/Down Town Disney or take an Uber to the store.
+PHONE CHARGER– Don’t forget your phone charger, I don’t know anywhere that actually sells phone chargers at Disney Resorts or in the parks.
+You may be able to find one at Disney Springs or take an Uber to the store.

 SWIMSUITS– Don’t forget your suits!
 You are traveling to some of the hottest areas within the US.
 You are going to want to take a nice cool dip in the pool or relax in the hot tub after a long day at Disney.